ucsb-cs148-w25/pj11-recipegenerator/app/README.md

 Some edge cases in `remove` need to be handled.

+Google OAuth code available in \router, but need to be incorporated into main.py

 ### Usage

 Get everything into your local folder.
 CD into the folder "app".